hwayne/learntla-v2/docs/core/functions.rst

 The syntax for function sets is ``[S -> T]`` and is "every function where the domain is ``S`` and all of the values are in ``T``." [#codomain]_ In the prior task example, ``assignments`` was always a function in the function set ``[Tasks -> SUBSET CPUs]``.

+.. todo:: Explain the function set with a two-stage invariant

 .. tip:: A function set of form ``[A -> B]`` will have :math:`\#B^{\#A}` elements in it.
 If there were two tasks and three CPUs, that would be :math`(2^3)^2 = 64` possible functions.

   A good way to remember this: ``[1..n -> BOOLEAN]`` is the set of all binary strings of length ``n``, and we know there are :math:`2^n` such strings.